Fiona-600/Pands---Assignments-2020/README.md

     Cmder Console Emulator - https://cmder.net/
     Github Repository Storage - https://github.com/

-Installation of Git Hub will be required to view the submissions and Cmder will be required to test the submission.
+Installation of Git Hub, Anaconda and Virtual Studio Code will be required to view the submissions and Cmder will be required to test the submission.

 Installing Anaconda:
     Download Anaconda using the following link: https://www.anaconda.com/